tenpaMk2/gatsby-theme-figure-blog/theme/README.md

 This theme uses [@tailwindcss/typography](https://tailwindcss.com/docs/typography-plugin) for Markdown styling.

-If you wanto change the style, override `typography` option in your `tailwind.config.js` .
+If you want to change the style, override `typography` option in your `tailwind.config.js` .
 See [`tailwind.config.js` of this theme](https://github.com/tenpaMk2/gatsby-theme-figure-blog/blob/main/theme/tailwind.config.js)

 ## Credits